LeonLi1001/Cell-Tracking-Steif-Lab/README.md

    - The `Isolatrix_figure/` folder contains a script that was used to generate the figures for the Isolatrix paper.
 Run the code block to produce the required visualizations.

 ## Acknowledgments
+- This repository was developed in the Steif Lab under the supervision of Adi Steif.
+For more information, visit the [Steif Lab website](https://mavis.bcgsc.ca/labs/steif-lab).

 - **TRACKASTRA:** This project uses the `TRACKASTRA` package for the tracking algorithms.
 We would like to acknowledge the developers of `TRACKASTRA` for their work.
 For more information about `TRACKASTRA`, visit the [TRACKASTRA GitHub repository](https://github.com/weigertlab/trackastra).